JustM3Sunny/build/README.md

     *   Navigate to the "Pages" section (usually under "Code and automation").
     *   In the "Source" section, select the `main` branch (or your primary branch) and `/ (root)` as the folder.
     *   Click "Save".
 4.  **Access your deployed site:** GitHub Pages will provide a URL where your site is deployed (usually `https://<username>.github.io/<repository-name>`).
 It may take a few minutes for the site to deploy.

 ## Development

 This project uses:

 -   HTML5
 -   Tailwind CSS (via CDN)
 -   Vanilla JavaScript

 ## Customization

 To customize the Tailwind styles, you can:

 1. Use the CDN version (currently implemented)
-2. Install Tailwind via npm and create a custom build
+2. Install Tailwind via npm and create a custom build.
+This is recommended for more advanced customization.
+See the Tailwind CSS documentation for details.

-## License
+## File Structure

-This project is licensed under the MIT License - see the LICENSE file for details.